 The ACI 7000 corneal inlay is an implant.
 It is inserted into the cornea beneath a LASIK flap.
 This is a simple procedure done on an outpatient basis at the Ellis Eye & Laser Medical Center.
 The procedure does not involve removing tissue or altering the cornea.
 The ACI 7000 has been designed to maintain normal corneal physiology and corneal health.
 The inlay uses technology that increases the patient’s depth of field, resulting in improved near vision.
 If the implant were to be removed, pre-implant vision can be restored.
 Following your procedure at the Ellis Eye & Laser Medical Center in the greater San Francisco area and throughout northern California, you should notice an improvement in your near vision.
 Your near vision while reading or working at the computer should continue to improve over the next six months.

 Trials are currently being conducted to study the ACI 7000 in patients with intraocular lenses.
 Recently conducted studies have demonstrated that the ACI 7000 improves near vision in patients who previously didn’t require vision correction as well as those who have had previous procedures such as LASIK surgery.
 The AcuFocus corneal inlay shows great promise.
-As of this time, January 2008, it is still in US FDA studies.
+As of this time, in January 2008, it is still in US FDA studies.

 Presbyopia is the natural deterioration of a patient’s near vision.
 Presbyopia is part of the eyes natural aging process and happens to everyone when they are old enough.
 The process typically starts in someone’s early forties with simple reading vision problems.
 Presbyopic patients will require bifocal glasses or contact lenses in order to see at all distances.
 Presbyopia is often referred to as a final frontier in vision correction because it is difficult to completely treat.
 Many presbyopic patients think that laser vision correction is a good option if performed using the monovision technique in which one eye is corrected for near vision and the other for distance.
 However, other methods than monovision can be used to treat presbyopia.
 By using the AcuFocus intracorneal inlay, or an accommodative lens or a multifocal IOL with refractive lens exchange, presbyopia can be reduced and even successfully eliminated in many cases.
 Your expectations for eliminating glasses will need to be discussed with your surgeon.